onun99/museum-guide/README.md

 # Logistics Robot
 Made for Cognitive Robotics 2021/2022 by João Sousa and Nuno Marques, Masters Degree in Robotics, A.I. and Control, DEEC @ UC

+## Index
+1. How to connect the computer to the robot and run ROS
+   1. asdf

 ## How to connect the computer to the robot and run ROS
 NOTE: Make sure to change the hosts file (/etc/hosts) to contain the correct IP address of orangepipcplus, by adding the line `XXX.XXX.XXX.XXX orangepipcplus`.